Norco (video game): Development and release

+The game's developer goes by a pseudonym, Yuts, derived from a nickname for his grandfather.
+Yuts spent his childhood and some of his later life in Norco.
+Growing up, Yuts was "frightened yet transfixed" by the landscape in and around Norco, which has been shaped by the petroleum industry and hosts a major Shell facility which has twice experienced catastrophic explosions.

 The game grew out of a multimedia documentary work by Yuts and a friend, started in 2015.
 The work incorporated writing, interviews, and audio-visual components, focused on the impact of Hurricane Katrina on Louisiana and its landscape.
-In addition to Yuts, members of the development team, Geography of Robots, include Yuts' sister, Aaron Gray, Jesse Jacobi, and pseudonymous musicians fmAura and Gewgawly I. Part of the multimedia project was a side-scrolling game in which a robot attempts to enter a refinery in Norco; this game became Norco, and the earliest version of the current game was created in 2016.
+In addition to Yuts, the development team, Geography of Robots, also includes Yuts' sister, Aaron Gray, Jesse Jacobi, and pseudonymous musicians fmAura and Gewgawly I. Part of the multimedia project was a side-scrolling game in which a robot attempts to enter a refinery in Norco; this game became Norco, and the earliest version of the current game was created in 2016.
 Yuts and Geography of Robots designed the game in the pixel art style.
 Yuts relied on internet research to teach himself how to create the illustrations he contributed to the game.

 Gewgawly I was Yuts' original collaborator.
 Gewgawly I and fmAura worked to design the game's soundtrack, attempting to "capture the... mood and ambience" of the River Parishes.
 The game incorporates field recordings by a friend of the development team, Matt Carney, taken around Baton Rouge.

+The game was originally titled Norco: Faraway Lights and planned to be the first game in an episodic trilogy, though this was ultimately retooled into the first act of a single standalone game.
 Raw Fury signed to publish the game in 2020.
-Yuts has said Norco will be the first game in a trilogy.
 Geography of Robots announced in September 2022 that the game would become available on consoles on 20 October 2022.

 Influences

 Direct influences on Norco include the games Déjà Vu and Snatcher.
 Yuts was also influenced by the fictional city Midgar from the Final Fantasy series.
 He has said Midgar, a highly stratified city controlled by a power company, gave him a "framework for understanding how both industry and industrial disaster [sic] are distributed across society".
 Yuts, who previously worked for the city of New Orleans doing GIS work, has cited Mike Davis as an influence.
-Davis, a Marxist scholar and critical geographer, often writes about the intersection between environmental and social issues.
+Davis, a Marxist scholar and critical geographer, often wrote about the intersection between environmental and social issues.